samuelhbne/proxy-xray/README.md

 trojan_pass@mydomain.duckdns.org:8443
 ```

-### 5. Start proxy-trojan container in debug mode for for connection issue diagnosis
+### 5. Start proxy-xray container in debug mode for for connection issue diagnosis

-The following instruction start proxy-trojan in debug mode.
+The following instruction start proxy-xray in debug mode.
 Output Xray config file and the log to console for connection diagnosis. dnscrypt-proxy will be disabled to avoid flooding the log output.

 ```shell
 $ docker run --rm -p 1080:1080 samuelhbne/proxy-xray \